Adult Swim in a Box

 Adult Swim in a Box is a seven-disc DVD box set produced by Williams Street and released by Warner Home Video on October 27, 2009.
 The box set contains various seasonal volume releases from Adult Swim series, as well as several pilots that were pitched to the network.
 The box set was first announced by Warner Home Video on July 31, 2009, to be released in October of the same year.
 The set was promoted as having a roughly threefold value, totaling 21 hours and 20 minutes of content.

-An Australian version titled the Adult Swim Meat Tray Collection was released on November 28, 2012; a Region 2 version of Adult Swim in a Box had been released a year earlier.
-Critical reception for Adult Swim in a Box was mixed, with some reviewers confused as to the selection of content or recommending fans who have already purchased the shows on the set passing it on.
+An Australian version of Adult Swim in a Box was released in 2011.
+Critical reception for Adult Swim in a Box was mixed, with some reviewers confused as to the selection of content or recommending fans who have already purchased the shows on the set passing on it.

 Release

 Adult Swim in a Box was first announced by Warner Home Video on July 31, 2009, to be released on October 27 of the same year.
 The set was promoted as having a roughly threefold retail value (US$180 or $160 to $69.98), containing "4 of the 5 best selling Adult Swim series."
 It consists of seven discs, totaling 21 hours and 20 minutes of content.
 According to the network's now-defunct online shopping site, the set was chosen to harken to the experience of purchasing an entire album "because you knew you liked at least one song."